AbdulDevHub/Todoist/README.md

 3. Install the required libraries
 4. Run the application

-Remember to replace "yourusername" with your actual GitHub username.

 ## Contributing

 While this is a personal project, I'm open to collaboration.
 If you have suggestions for improvements, please open an issue.